 Health Professional Student Loan

 The Health Professional Student Loan (HPSL) is a need-based loan offered at a 5% interest rate to students in the School of Veterinary Medicine, Doctor of Veterinary Medicine (DVM) program.
-The HPSL is not available to students in the Master of Preventative Veterinary Medicine (MPVM) program.
-Graduate students are considered independent for financial aid eligibility; however, regulations by the U.S. Department of Health and Human Services require schools to consider parents' information for the purpose of awarding HPSL funds.
+Graduate students are considered independent for financial aid eligibility; however, regulations by the U.S. Department of Health and Human Services require schools to consider parents' income and assets for the purpose of determining HPSL eligibility.

 HPSL Incentives